Consultant Cardiologist with an interest in Intervention

-Candidates for this role must have full GMC registration with a licence to practise and would be desirable if you have recent experience within the NHS.
+Candidates for this role must have GMC registration and is desirable that you have recent experience within the NHS.

 We are entering an incredibly exciting period here at The Shrewsbury and Telford Hospital NHS Trust (SaTH).